nagylzs/dropzone-backup-server/README.md

     export PYTHONPATH=.
     pipenv run python scripts/dzbackup.py ${@}

-Then you need to create some users that will be able to upload files.
-It is also possible to allow anonymous uploads, but it is not recommended.
+Then you need to create some users who will be able to upload files.
+It is also possible to allow anonymous uploads, but there isn't any protection yet, so it is not recommended.

     ./dzbackup adduser --username someuser --prefix some/subdir